anthonyjsmith/anthonyjsmith.github.io/lectionary-commentary.md

 Year C

-* **Jeremiah 1.4-10** continues the series on the prophets, and begins an 8-week series in Jeremiah (moving on chronologically from Isaiah), along with one week in Lamentations.
+* **Jeremiah 1.4-10** continues the series on the prophets, and begins an 8-week vaguely-sequential series in Jeremiah (moving on chronologically from Isaiah), along with one week in Lamentations.
 Jeremiah the prophet is commissioned, having been set apart before he was born. **Psalm 71.1-6** is about trusting in God from birth onwards.
 * **Hebrews 12.18-29** continues the series in Hebrews 11-13, contrasting Sinai with Mount Zion.
 * **Luke 13.10-17** continues the series in Luke, and is about the crippled woman being healed on the sabbath, so that she 'stood up straight and began praising God'.
 The 'Related' reading, **Isaiah 58.9b-14**, is about honouring the sabbath and delighting in God, who will 'satisfy your needs'.
 The 'Related' psalm, **Psalm 103.1-8**, speaks of God as the one who 'satisfies you with good things'.